May 19, 2026 | Buying

 Chattels & Fixtures

 We are often asked about the difference between chattels and fixtures.
 Suppose you could imagine picking up a house and shaking it.
 The items that do not fall out are fixtures of the house.
 Chattels are the items that fall and get tossed around in this example.
 Furnace and hanging lights are fixtures.
 Carpets are chattels.
 Including and excluding some of these items can be a point of contention between buyers and sellers.
 Suppose the seller has a family heirloom dining room light that is affixed to the ceiling.
 The seller may wish to exclude this fixture from the purchase and sale agreement.
 What’s it worth to the buyer versus the seller?
 These elements factor in.
 Also, are the chattels and fixtures in working order, with no warranty or “as-is-where-is” condition?
-Altering the seller’s desired protocol can impact the deal, but not protecting the buyer can create a great deal of risk.
-Knowing when to accept or negotiate is the difference between success and family in buying a dream home.
+Altering the seller’s desired protocol can affect the deal, but failing to protect the buyer can create significant risk.
+Knowing when to accept or negotiate is the difference between success and failure in buying a dream home.

 Clauses